SciRuby/rubex/CONTRIBUTING.md

 * Prohibit structs (vector types) in if statements via compile time checks.
 * Ability to provide default values to method arguments.
 * Ability to write Rubex programs spanning multiple files.
+* If a Ruby method and extern C function have the same name the program malfunctions.
+Either namespace C functions or disallow Ruby methods with same names as extern C functions.
+* Clean up classes under Statement such that they don't have attr_reader's like `:name` and `:type` which are really not a part of statement attributes.

 # Contemplative features